Campaigns

 We update the status in the Campaign Manager

-When we reach the start date of the campaign, the state will be updated from Scheduled to Active.
-The same will reflect in the overview in the Campaign Manager:
+When we reach the start date, the state will be updated from Scheduled to Active.
+The same will be reflected in the overview in the Campaign Manager:

 We send emails